 Allow me to express my ardent support for the words our AAFP President Gary L. LeRoy, MD announced last weekend, in part “...What is happening in our communities today, and what has been happening in our country for decades, is unacceptable.
 As a health care organization, the AAFP considers racism a public health crisis.“

 The MDAFP leadership shares this commitment to the elimination of institutional racism and the policies and practices that arise therefrom.
 We envision a future where our society’s thoughts, attitudes, and beliefs allow for the safety and dignity of all people.
 Additionally, we are blessed to have within our membership a beautiful diversity formed from our varied cultures and lived experiences.

-In closing, I continue to be honored to serve the MDAFP who have the privilege not only to care for all segments in our communities, but have among us the talent and influence to help resolve the ugliness of health disparity and pave the way toward a better future.
+In closing, the MDAFP is honored to have the privilege not only to care for all segments in our communities, but have among them the talent and influence to help resolve the ugliness of health disparity and pave the way toward a better future.

 Tour for Diversity

 Conceived by former medical student leaders, Tour for Diversity in Medicine is a grassroots effort to educate, inspire, and cultivate future minority physicians and dentists.
 Current trends in racial and ethnic health care disparities are widely documented and a major focus of many recent federal and state health policy changes.
 One frequently discussed solution is the need to increase the number of minority providers.